tardisx/netgiv/README.md

 #### ENV var

 The environment variable NETGIV_AUTHTOKEN can be used to provide the authtoken.
-A common way to leverage this is to send it when you ssh to a remote host via the SendEnv option of ssh.
+A common way to leverage this is to send it when you ssh to a remote host via the `SendEnv` option (see your ssh_config man page).

 #### Interactive